joannecdyer/joannecdyer.github.com/_posts/2013-03-18-lumio-my-first-ios-game.md

 title: Lumio - My First iOS Game
 repo: lumio
 summary:
     Today I’m launching my first iOS game, Lumio!
-The whole game took around three weeks to make, from concept through to release and it taught me how to code in Objective-C and how to use Cocos2D.
+The whole game took around four weeks to make, from concept through to release and it taught me how to code in Objective-C and how to use Cocos2D.
 screenshots:
     - /images/ScreenShot1.png
     - /images/ScreenShot2.png